kamalkk2408/Java8Utility/README.md

                 1. Streams don't change the original data structure, they only provide the result as per the pipelined methods.
                 2. Each intermediate operation is lazily executed and returns a stream as a result.
                 3. APIs :
+                    1. map()
                         1. Transform one type to another type
                         2. Not related to Map Collection
                         3. stream().map()
+                    2. flatMap()
+                        1. Transform one type to another type.
+                        2. Used to flatten a stream of collection
+                        3. Apply one-to-many transformation to the elements.
+                        4. Creates a new Stream once flatten the elements
+                        5. stream().flatMap(List::stream)

+                    3. sorted(Comparator.comparing(Person::getName).reversed)
-                    4.
+                    4. distinct()
+                    5. count()
+                    6. filter()
             6. About Computation on Data.
             7. Internal Iteration using forEach
             8. Only one Iteration on Stream is possible